 The color varieties of different cultivars include purple, lavender, pink, blue and white.

-Asters are the Host Plant for the Pearl Crescent Butterfly, a small orange and brown butterfly found from Mexico Northward over the Eastern two-thirds of the U.S. and into the Southern Canada Plains.
+These great nectar plants are also the host plant (caterpillar food) for the Pearl Crescent Butterfly, a small orange and brown butterfly found from Mexico Northward over the Eastern two-thirds of the U.S. and into the Southern Canada Plains.